18F/ReVAL/README.md

 ## Quick Installation

-If you would like to use ReVAL in your Django project, install using `pipenv` in your project...
+If you would like to use ReVal in your Django project, install using `pipenv` in your project...

 - Replace `<version>` with the latest tag i.e. `v0.7.0` or
 - Replace with `master` if you would like to work with the latest development version